aballerr/rgc/README.md

     $rgc new COMPONENT_NAME

     Options:
-        -p, --pure       creates a pure component
-        -n, --no-style   it will not create a stylesheet if you have one configured -o, --overwrite  will overwrite files if they exist -h, --help       output usage information
+        -p, --pure               it will create a pure component -d, --dir                it will place the file in it's own directory -o, --overwrite          it will overwrite files if they exist -s, --style [extension]  it will aditionally create a file sheet -h, --help               output usage information

 ### Setting Config Options
 	$rgc config
 ### To Print Config Options